ZavalichiR/audio-router/README.md

 - **🔄 Real-time Audio Routing**: Audio from the speaker is instantly forwarded to all listener channels
 - **🏗️ Automatic Setup**: Creates organized channel categories with proper permissions
 - **🎛️ Easy Management**: Simple commands to start, stop, and monitor broadcasts
-- **👥 Access Control**: Role-based permissions for broadcast management
+- **👥 Access Control**: Administrator permissions for broadcast management

 ## 🏗️ How It's Structured